mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 # Overview of Reinforcement Learning (Optional Material)

 Reinforcement Learning has been used in various applications such as robotics, game playing, recommendation systems, and more.
-Reinforcement Learning (RL) is a broad topic and we will only cover aspects of RL that I use myself.
+Reinforcement Learning (RL) is a broad topic and we will only cover basic aspects of RL.

-{class: information}
-This is a common theme in this book: if I don't love a topic or I don't have much practical experience with it, I generally don't write about it or cover it lightly with references for further study.
-I have limited experience using RL professionally, mostly for a project a few years ago at Capital One and here I am guiding you on the same learning path that I took prior to working on that project.

 The requirements for this chapter are: